Adjusting the Belt Tension of your Printer Optimal Performance

 Since belts may stretch over time, it is recommended that users occasionally (every 100 prints) measure belt tension and adjust as necessary.
 This can be done with any device that allows you to measure audible frequencies.
-One inexpensive option is to use a mobile device equipped with the $4 Cleartune app.
+One inexpensive option is to use a mobile device equipped with the free version of the Pano Tuner app.
 This application is designed to tune musical instruments but it can also be used as a very capable and accurate frequency meter.

-To adjust the belt tension on your Mark Two Printer:
+To adjust the belt tension on your printer:

-- Install and open the Cleartune app on your mobile device.
+- Install and open the Pano Tuner app on your mobile device.

 - Manually place the print head in the far back left corner.